 Unfortunately, the old adage of 'utmost good faith' is no longer working.
-Fraud is costing honest policyholders around $615 million per year.
+Fraud is costing honest policyholders around millions every year.
 Current estimates suggest between 5% and 10% of claims are fraudulent.

 The ICR is an independently run database that holds a record of all claims lodged with participating insurance companies.
 It allows those companies to access the claims history of any client for the specific purpose of checking for fraud when underwriting new business or processing claims.

 You can ask to see a copy of the information held about you on the ICR at any time and to ask for changes to be made to that information if you think it is incorrect.